Fix Search Engine Optimization Problems in 2026

 Content quality and E-E-A-T signals

-- No structured data — 68% of websites we scan have no Schema.org markup at all, making them invisible to AI Overviews and Featured Snippets
+- No structured data - many websites we scan have no Schema.org markup at all, making entity and page meaning harder to verify

 This is exactly why we built VisRank to scan four dimensions simultaneously: SEO, AEO, Security, and Local presence - because fixing one without the others produces incomplete results.
 You can read more about the SEO vs AEO relationship in our SEO vs AEO comparison guide.